-Yelich hits grand slam, Brewers power past Braves 13-1
+Yelich hits grand slam, Brewers power past Braves, 13-1

 Yelich scored on a wild pitch in the fifth and Cain homered in the sixth to make it 5-1.

-Yelich’s homer capped a six-run inning that stretched the advantage to 11-1 in the seventh.
+Yelich’s homer capped a six-run seventh inning that stretched the advantage to 11-1.
 Ben Gamel’s RBI single and Cain’s bases-loaded walk capped the scoring in the eighth.

 STAYING ON BASE

-Ronald Acuña Jr. reached base on a single, extending his career-best on-base streak to 22 consecutive games.
+Ronald Acuña Jr. reached base on a single in the third, extending his career-best on-base streak to 22 consecutive games.
+That ties Kansas City’s Whit Merrifield for the longest active streak in the majors.

 TRAINER’S ROOM

 Braves: LHP Max Fried was placed on the 10-day injured list with a blister on his left index finger.
-Braves manager Brian Snitker says the blister developed during the fourth inning Monday night.
+Snitker says the blister developed during the fourth inning Monday night.
 Snitker pulled Fried after he pitched five scoreless innings.

 UP NEXT